 AI and Machine Learning in Fintech

 AI and ML technologies are propelling major developments in financial technology.
-Technological advancements improve customer service, fraud detection, and investment strategy optimization.
+Technological advancements improve customer service, fraud detection, and investment strategy optimisation.
 AI-powered chatbots transform customer care by providing clients with tailored financial advice and helping them make educated decisions.

-Decentralized Finance (DeFi) and Blockchain
+Decentralised Finance (DeFi) and Blockchain

 Platforms such as Compound, Uniswap, and Aave are contributing to the fast expansion of the DeFi industry.
 By cutting out intermediaries and giving customers a greater say over their own money, these platforms help keep prices down.
 Because of DeFi’s meteoric rise and the widespread acceptance of cryptocurrencies, new possibilities for financial inclusion have arisen, particularly in areas without access to conventional banking services.